patherlkd/OC-Multi-Param-AM/README.md

 Once you have the correct packages installed.
 You may run the following:

-To produce data/plots for Fig. 1:
+To produce data/plots for Fig. 2:
 python3 adam_optimizer_schmiedl_test_JAX_v2.py
 (For unregularized control the regularization parameter is to 0.0).

-To produce data/plots for Fig. 2:
+To produce data/plots for Fig. 3:
 python3 adam_optimizer_closed-loop-control_schuttler_test_v4.py

 To produce data/plots for Fig S1: